michalstefanow/pumpswap-volumn-bot/README.md

 ![Solana](https://img.shields.io/badge/Solana-362783?style=flat&logo=solana&logoColor=white)
 ![Version](https://img.shields.io/badge/version-1.2.0-blue)

-**PumpSwap Volume Bot** is a high-performance tool designed to **generate trading volume on PumpSwap**, with full support for Raydium's CPMM and OpenBook as well.
+**PumpSwap Volume Bot** is a high-performance tool designed to **generate trading volume on PumpSwap and PumpFun**, with full support for Raydium's CPMM and OpenBook as well.
 Whether you're launching a new token or increasing your market visibility, this bot makes it easy to create realistic and sustainable **PumpSwap volume** through automated buy and sell transactions.

 Join our community at: https://discord.gg/solana-scripts

 or just DM me directly: https://t.me/benorizz0

 TEST IT for FREE at [solana-volume.com](https://solana-volume.com)